 Since returning, she’s become the UK distributor for cosmetics produced by these women, starting a small business selling hand creams, body lotions, soaps and other shea butter products.

 Stephanie’s involvement has meant the women picking shea nuts for these products are being paid 15% over the market rate, and those producing shea butter from the nuts have received a 60% pay rise.

-Her and husband Israel, Finance Manager at TAMA Cosmestics who she met in Tamale, hope to grow the business further and have received funding from the Ghanain government to train thousands more women for the business.
+She and husband Israel, Finance Manager at TAMA Cosmestics - who she met in Tamale - hope to grow the business further and have received funding from the Ghanaian government to train thousands more women for the business.

 In 2007, after returning from two years volunteering on education projects in Eritrea, Kevin founded a charity supporting homeless children in Addis Ababa.

 Saltergate Children’s Homes sponsors six homes, giving a home and the opportunity to go to school to many vulnerable street children.

 The organisation received official charity status in 2015 and has a number of Kevin’s fellow returned volunteers on the board of trustees.

 After volunteering in Ethiopia, working on an education project, Julia’s life changed direction.
 Whilst at first she’d seen volunteering as a break from her career in the private sector, ultimately it led her to ‘transition into what I now call my second life’, she says.